wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 Because SSVEP can accurately detect what is gazing, unlike eye-tracking and other technologies that have been used in AR glasses/VR, **it can respond to small targets and can distinguish between gazing at the actual outside world and gazing at the digital world on the glasses.**

-In addition, Mr.Nakanishi mentioned that, although brain wave measurement devices cause unnaturalness when worn on a daily basis, **embedding electrodes that can measure brain waves in AR/VR head-mounted devices will make them more compatible in terms of convenience and practicality.**
+In addition, Dr. Nakanishi mentioned that, although brain wave measurement devices cause unnaturalness when worn on a daily basis, **embedding electrodes that can measure brain waves in AR/VR head-mounted devices will make them more compatible in terms of convenience and practicality.**

 &nbsp;

 ### Future trends in Neurotechnology

-Mr.Nakanishi told me, in order to incorporate neurotechnology more into our daily lives, there is still **a lot of progress that needs to be made in terms of both hardware and software**, such as improving the way of stimulation in SSVEP, in addition to developing more accurate and slimmer sensors and devices.
+Dr. Nakanishi told me, in order to incorporate neurotechnology more into our daily lives, there is still **a lot of progress that needs to be made in terms of both hardware and software**, such as improving the way of stimulation in SSVEP, in addition to developing more accurate and slimmer sensors and devices.

 Mr.Nakanishi also predicts that the new BCI technology, which is even more accurate in estimating which part of the brain the brain waves originate from, may be the key in the future.